-- All mail directed to an individual within the Department will simply be dated and be delivered to the specified location without being opened.
-If any mail is directed to the Parish in general, but contains PHI that is discovered when opened, it shall be placed in an appropriately labeled envelope, and delivered accordingly. - A fax/copy machine/printer received with PHI will be placed in an appropriately labeled envelope and delivered to the appropriate office.
+All mail directed to an individual within the Department will simply be dated and be delivered to the specified location without being opened.
+If any mail is directed to the Roman Catholic Diocese of Burlington in general, but contains PHI that is discovered when opened, it shall be placed in an appropriately labeled envelope, and delivered accordingly.